Vietnam receives last of 39 remains of trafficking victims

 The 31 men and eight women are believed to have paid human traffickers for their clandestine transit into England.
 Several suspects have been arrested in the U.K. and Vietnam.

-The impoverished villages the victims hailed from have largely been left out of the economic development that has turned urban centres like Ho Chi Minh City and Hanoi into boom towns, sending many on a risky journey looking for a better life abroad.
+The impoverished villages the victims hailed from have largely been left out of the economic development that has turned urban centres in Vietnam such as Ho Chi Minh City and Hanoi into boom towns, sending many on a risky journey looking for a better life abroad.